minprog/app-studio/40 Projects/30 Watch List/10 Assignment.md

 ![](watch.png)

 But where do you get these movie titles, descriptions and poster art?
-There's a great resource for that: the rotten tomatoes API
-To get access to this API you can follow [this SO post](https://stackoverflow.com/questions/14172735/how-to-request-movie-data-from-rotten-tomatoes-using-their-json-api) You will need to register at Fandango and then you will be allowed to register your app and get your API key.
-This is all free.
-Bear in mind that you will need to provide a link to your application to register for an API key, so it's a good idea to make an empty repository first.

- Make sure your app works by getting information from this API.
-Be creative and make use of the information provided by the API (for example the actors, director, year, rating etc.)!
+We used to have an API for this but it has recently been changed to a paid version.
+We are currently looking for a new one.

 ## Designing the user interface